 I’ve never been an early adopter where new technology is concerned – and genetic evolution / space exploration is likely no exception.
 Fingers crossed that this movie will be as entertaining as its quite promising trailer.
 I’ve been waiting for another surprise sci-fi hit ever since the excellence that was Ex Machina (2014).

 Fantasy generally isn’t my favourite genre but the humour between Wilkinson and Brown Findlay’s characters is the main reason I’ll be watching.
-It may be the case that I have a thing for seemingly unexpected friendships.
-I.e. The Intern (2015).
+It may just be the case that I have ‘a thing’ for seemingly unexpected friendships.
+I.e. The Intern (2015), for example.

 If you’re a movie fan, you know who Ryan Gosling is.
 If you know who Ryan Gosling is, then you’ve probably at least heard of The Notebook (2004) – that hugely romantic movie loved by lovers of love, all over.
 And, if you’ve heard about the notebook, you may know that Nicholas Sparks is the writer.
 I’ve seen The Notebook once and it was a great experience.
 I cried like many who may or may not admit to doing so.
 Today actually isn’t really about the The Notebook.
 It’s about the The Choice (2016), the latest of Sparks’s books to be adapted into a movie.